MRCIEU/CheckSumStats/README.md

 we’d expect.
 In the kidney cancer example, the slope was very different from 1 because the reported effect sizes had not been generated in a logistic regression model.
-Other factors that could cause the slope to differ from 1 include: the impact of covariate adjustment in the original GWAS, deviations from Hardy Weinberg equilibrium, mismatches between reported and actual allele frequency for some or all SNPs or mismatches between reported and effective SNP-level sample size for some or all
+Other factors that could cause the slope to differ from 1 include: 1) the impact of covariate adjustment in the original GWAS, 2) deviations from Hardy Weinberg equilibrium, 3) mismatches between reported and actual allele frequency for some or all SNPs or 4) mismatches between the reported and effective SNP-level sample sizes for some or all
 SNPs.

 ## Step 5.
 Check whether the reported P values correspond to the reported effect sizes